pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 show all 33 lines

 ### Error responses

-Parsing errors may indicate a damaged token; request a new one.
+If parsing fails, the token may be damaged; request a new token from the server.

 ## Set token

-SetAuthToken is used by clients to update their authentication token.
+Client-side method to set/update the authentication token.

 ### Method(s)